 This is another way of taking ownership of your experiences and thought patterns.
-An outside force may intercept and change your direction, but as long as you know that you personally have given your all, you have done all you can.
+An outside force may intercept, (hello pandemic), yet as long as you know that you have personally given your all, you have done all you can.

 If things do not go as you want them to, despite your 100% effort, please do not give up.
-This is a classic point when people either give up trying or say ‘it wasn’t meant to be’, but keep your momentum.
+This is the moment when many people either give up trying or say ‘it wasn’t meant to be’, but keep your momentum.
 Effort equals results.

-Regardless of what may be going on in your environment (I won’t go into the ‘C’ word right now), it is essential to maintain your equilibrium with a positive mindset.
+Despite what may be going on in your environment, it is possible to maintain your equilibrium with self care and a positive mindset.

-When you expect something to go a certain way and then it doesn’t, disappointment, anger or sadness reign.
+When you expect something to go a certain way and then it doesn’t, you may experience disappointment, anger or sadness.

-If you take a new job and expect your boss to hold your hand and make sure you're doing okay all the time and he/she doesn’t do this, you will feel frustrated and maybe let down.
-If you start the new job with an intention to do what is needed to succeed AND take care of your body and mind in your own way, you will have no expectations (of someone else) and will create ownership of the outcome.
+A second example: If you take a new job and expect your boss to hold your hand and make sure you're doing okay all the time and he/she doesn’t do this, you will feel frustrated and maybe let down.
+If you start the new job with an intention to do what is needed to succeed and take care of yourself in your own way, you will have no expectations (of someone else) and will create ownership of the outcome.

 There is a difference between expecting something to go the way you want it to and setting an intention.
-As per no.1 above, setting an expectation gives power to outside forces or other people.
-Whereas by setting an intention, you are putting energy into creating an experience or outcome.
+Setting an expectation gives power to outside forces or other people (see no. 1 above).
+Whereas setting an intention, you put energy into creating an experience or outcome.

 It is very easy to hang the blame on others.
 ‘This happened to me because he/she did that’ or ‘I can’t do X now because so and so did Y’.

-Notice if you make statements like this, either in your self talk or out loud.
-They do not serve you and delay your developing a strategy to move forwards.
+Notice if you make 'at effect' statements, either in your self talk or out loud.
+They delay you in developing a valuable and realistic strategy to move forwards.
 How can you say it differently to be 'at cause'?